 Nearly everyone likes a tanit looks good and makes people feel healthy.
 But tanning is more dangerous and less healthful than you might think.
 The tan that many people strive for is the work of specialized skin cells known as melanocytes.
 Melanocytes produce melanin, a pigment that darkens the skin.
 Exposure to ultraviolet (UV) radiation from the sun "turns on" the melanocytes so that they make larger amounts of melanin and produce a tan.
 However, this same exposure can damage the melanocytes' DNA (deoxyribonucleic acid, the chemical that encodes the genes - the body's "building blocks").
 Such damage is believed to lead to the development of skin cancer.

 Because the ozone layerthe layer of atmospheric gas that filters out UV radiationhas become dangerously depleted during the 20th century, more UV rays are reaching the earth.
 Consequently, there are a growing number of people with skin cancer.

 Skin Cancer Facts & Figures

 The number of new skin cancer cases reported each year is increasing at an epidemic rate.
 At the present time, skin cancer is the most common cancer, accounting for nearly half of all malignancies.
 Sun exposure and loss of the ozone layer play a large role in cancer development among the growing population of individuals who are diagnosed with this disease.
-About 80% of new skin cancer cases will be basal cell carcinoma, 16% will be squamous cell carcinoma, and 4% will be malignant melanoma.
+About 80 percent of new skin cancer cases will be basal cell carcinoma, 16 percent will be squamous cell carcinoma, and 4 percent will be malignant melanoma.